Transition GPS Brief (16 April 2014)

-- Schedule one-on-one counseling with the academic advisor from the institution you will attend
+- Schedule one-on-one counseling with the academic advisor from the institution being attended

-- Connect with the Student Veteran Organization at your chosen institution
+- Connect with the Student Veteran Organization at the chosen institution

-- Pre-sep counseling; Individual Transition Plan (ITP) preparation; military to civilian crosswalk; VA benefits briefing; financial planning support and job search skills building workshop provided by Department of labor.
+- Pre-sep counseling; ITP preparation; military to civilian crosswalk; VA benefits briefing; financial planning support and job search skills building workshop provided by DOL.

-- These elements are presented in a 5 day period and work together to incorporate post military Career Readiness Standards (CRS) which will better equip you for transition into civilian life.
+- These elements are presented in a 5-day period and work together to incorporate post military CRS, which will better equip service members for transition into civilian life.

 - Completed DD Form 2648/ DD Form 2648-1

 - ITP template (with a block 1 initiated to the best ability of separating service members)

 - In addition, to assist service members in meeting Career Readiness Standards (CRS) and to obtain the most benefit from the course, it is recommended they bring the following documentation for their own personal use during various modules of the class: